 All members of North Park’s community have rights and responsibilities.
 Make sure you know what is expected of you as a student—you’ll be held accountable to the standards laid out in the Student Handbook and University Catalog.
 Learn more.

-International Arrival Day for all new international students will be 9 January 2018.
-You will be able to check-in to the university and move into your dormitory.
-Please plan to arrive into Chicago O’Hare International Airport (ORD) no later than 16.00 on 9 January .
+International Arrival Day for all new international students will be Tuesday prior to the start of classes.
+You will be able to check-in to the university and move into your dormitory on that day.
+Please plan to arrive into Chicago O’Hare International Airport (ORD) no later than 16.00.
 North Park will pick you up from the airport, so please submit your flight information by clicking HERE.

 If you are an athlete participating in a fall sport, please contact your coach for specific arrival dates and times.

-If you arrive in Chicago prior to 9 January, you will be responsible for arranging your own accommodations until 9 January and getting yourself to campus for check-in.
+If you arrive in Chicago prior to the designated arrival day, you will be responsible for arranging your own accommodations and transportation to campus.